… here’s the cold war …

 Blood and Gifts tells a very important story and is well worth seeing for the history, though dramatically it’s a little flat.
 Never mind — because otherwise you’re not likely to be clued in on American foreign policy and actions with regard to Afghanistan and Pakistan in the 1980’ and early ‘90’s which cast great light on current, and very pressing events.
 Ah, now I understand something of key importance that was never clear to me — that’s an excellent reason for seeing this play.

-Blood and Guts plays at the Mitzi Newhouse theater in NYC's Lincoln Center.
-For information and tickets, click on live link of title.
+Blood and Gifts plays at the Mitzi Newhouse Theater, NYC’s Lincoln Center.